Use this checklist to see

 It’s a long list.
 Maybe you saw yourself in one or more of the “Money Mean” behaviors.
 Don’t lose heart.
 Recognizing the bad habit is a great first step.
 And you’re in this for the long haul so it is worth the time to make some positive changes.
 It doesn’t matter if you’ve been married for twenty years or twenty months; invest in the health of your marriage for you, for your spouse, and for your family.

-To understand your 2 Money Personalities (your Primary and Secondary) and the 2 Money Personalities of everyone in your family go to TheMoneyCouple.com and take our scientific Money Personality Assessment today!
+To understand your 2 Money Personalities (your Primary and Secondary) and the 2 Money Personalities of everyone in your family go to TheMoneyCouple.com and take our FREE scientific & confidential Money Personality Assessment TODAY!

 Also for more in-depth suggestions and encouragement, pick up a copy of our recent book, The 5 Money Personalities: Speaking The Same Love And Money.
 Be sure to comment below too – what do you think it looks like to be “Money Mean”?